seankennelly/seanKennellyITCareerSwitch/gazetteer/README.md

 ### Known Issues
-Unfortunately due to the nature of working with APIs and third-party data sources, not all of the information can be guaranteed to be reliable.
+- Unfortunately due to the nature of working with APIs and third-party data sources, not all of the information can be guaranteed to be reliable.
 Some of OpenCage's data has been found to be incorrect, despite my API calls being specific and adhering to their documentation.
 This failing is addressed [here](https://opencagedata.com/api#ambiguous-results).
 Despite this, extensive testing has shown that nearly all data displayed by my app is reliable and correct.

-The app's intial load time is also dependent on it's initialsing API calls, so despite being lightweight in size it can be sluggish to start.
+- The app's intial load time is also dependent on it's initialsing API calls, so despite being lightweight in size it can be sluggish to start.
+- News from other countries is in that country's language.
+I experimented with pulling only results in the English language, but since most countries don't publish their news in English this meant that the modal was mostly blank.

 ### Prospective Improvements